tml3nr/RuneOS-1/README.md

 ```
 - Power off / disconnect RPi power

-**Start**
+**Create image file**
+- Windows
+	- Win32 Disk Imager > Read only allocated partitions
+- Linux
+	-

+**Start RuneAudio+R**
-- Plug in a USB drive:
+- Plug in a USB drive
 	- At least one is required.
+(1GB+)
 	- This can be the same drive that stores music files.
 - Power on